-- Other water companies that supply your drinking water or removes your wastewater that is not Southern Water- this is to calculate your bill or to provide common billing.
+- Other water companies that supply your drinking water or that remove your wastewater that is not Southern Water - this is to calculate your bill or to provide common billing.

-- Charities and not for profit organisations to support priority services customers who have explicitly agreed by consent that we can pass their details on.
+- Charities and not for profit organisations, including those to support priority services customers who have explicitly agreed by consent that we can pass their details on.

 - Credit reference, fraud prevention, debt collection and/or tracing agencies and data management organisations to help prevent and detect fraud, to keep our contact data up to date and to recover debt.
 Southern Water uses Experian and Equifax.
 Further details as to how Experian and Equifax use your personal data can be obtained by clicking the links in this bullet point.

 - Payment service providers, including World Pay.
 Further details as to how World Pay uses your personal data can be obtained by clicking the link in this bullet point.